CSCI1090-S24/ps2/README.md

 * Print out the first number raised to the power of the second number.
 * Print out the remainder you get when you divide the first number by the second number.

-7. When you run your program (`Run -> Run module`), your output must look more or less like this.
+7. When you run your program (`Run -> Run module`), your output must look like the example below.
+We wil take off points if the words, spacing, capitlization are not the same as the output below.
+The only thing that will vary will be the information after the colon, which is either provided by the user or is the result of a mathematical operation.

 **IMPORTANT: Save your file and test it after each line of code that you write.
 When you get an error message, it will be easier to determine exactly when and where you introduced an error if you are only testing a small amount of new code.**

-## Part 2
+## Part 2: Math with user input using a function

-Create a new file called `ps1-part2.py` just as you did above.
-This program will do what you did in Part 1, but in a different way, as follows:
+Create a new file called `ps2-part2.py` just as you did above.
+This program will do what you did in Part 1, but this time you will write your own function to do the math work.
+Here's how it will go:

-1. Write a function called `number_fun()` that takes two integer parameters, `a`, and `b`.
-The function should:
+1. Write a function called `number_fun()` that takes two integer parameters, `a` and `b`.
+The function should everything you did above **except** get the input from the user, namely:
 * Repeat back to the user the two integers that they entered.
 * Print out their sum and product.
 * Print out the first number raised to the power of the second number.
 * Print out the remainder you get when you divide the first number by the second number.

-2. **Outside** (after) the function, type code to:
+2. **Outside** (after) the function definition, type code to:

 * Ask the user for an integer between 10 and 100.
 Save that to a variable called `firstnum`.
 * Ask the user for a second integer that is less than 4.
 Save that to a variable called `secondnum`.